 Three people injured in drive-by shooting on Alaska Street Wednesday

-BATON ROUGE - Three people were injured after a drive-by shooting Wednesday afternoon.
+BATON ROUGE - Three people were injured after a drive-by shooting along Alaska Street Wednesday afternoon.

-The Baton Rouge Police Department said three men were walking along the street when a car pulled up to them and shot at them, injuring two of them.
-The third man was run over by a car, though it was unclear if it was the car that had pulled up.
+The Baton Rouge Police Department said three men were walking near the corner of Alaska and West Garfield streets when a car pulled up to them and started shooting.
+The three victims were taken to a hospital with non-life-threatening injuries.

 Information on a suspect or motive was not immediately available.